gusreid/gus-reid/content/classes.md

 #### Online Classes:

+Link to online classes: https://meet.jit.si/KindDensitiesSupportLovingly

+Link works in browser and/or through the Jitsi app on your phone or tablet.
+I suggest you bookmark the link in your browser for ease of access.

 What's possible when we live our lives from a state of relaxed, open, grounded awareness; meeting life centred in our being, whole and complete?

 My classes are aimed at creating the conditions that give your body experiences that are in harmony with your true nature; to provide an experiential contrast to the habits of the conditioned mind; opening up the possibility of new and improved experiences.